bkullukcu/Job-Classification-Dataset-with-k-means-clustering/README.md

-# Classification With K Means Clustering
+# Job Classification Dataset With K Means Clustering

 Job Classification Dataset was clustered using unsupervised learning based on employee pay grade and education level.
 Each cluster represents different experience level.